imaddde867/GAN-CNN/README.md

 ---

-## Why This Project Stands Out
+## Why It Matters

-- **End-to-end traceability** — Each milestone is documented in one notebook with metrics, visualizations, and saved artifacts aligned to the rubric.
+- **Traceable milestones** – All stages, metrics, and artifacts are captured in one notebook tied directly to the rubric.
-- **Apple Silicon readiness** — YOLO training and exports target M-series hardware, including Core ML packaging for on-device deployment.
+- **Apple Silicon readiness** – YOLO training uses M-series acceleration and exports to Core ML for on-device deployment.
-- **Creative finish** — Milestone 4 extends beyond detection, demonstrating a reusable stylization pipeline that builds on YOLO outputs to produce presentation-quality imagery.

-Refer to the notebook for execution order, configuration details, and reproducibility notes.
+- **Creative enhancement** – PencilSketchGAN showcases how YOLO outputs can be reused for expressive storytelling, yielding assets that complement quantitative evaluation.